ginkgobioworks/ginkgo-ai-client/README.md

 ## Available models

-See the reference docs for more details on usage and parameters
+See the [reference docs](https://github.com/ginkgobioworks/ginkgo-ai-client/index.html) for more details on usage and parameters.

 | Model | Description                                 | Reference                                                                                    | Supported queries            | Versions |
 | ----- | ------------------------------------------- | -------------------------------------------------------------------------------------------- | ---------------------------- | -------- |